wanghaiuestc/HotSniper_GDP/README.md

 simulation tool chain.

-To illustrate how to integrate GDP into a performance-thermal simulator, we provide this HotSniper 7 simulator integrated with GDP, which is ready to run as an example.
+To illustrate how to integrate GDP into a performance-thermal simulator, we provide this HotSniper 7 simulator integrated with GDP, which is ready-to-run.

 ## Publication